 So we (so far) have used the unit three times (real-life/in the field testing for extended periods of time.
 But we've also tested it empty and in the house).

 No, we haven't had it for years, but we did agree to do a review (on our terms otherwise) after a few months of usage.

 But we will update as time passes if anything changes.

 It has been out with me:

-- To grocery store/filled with cold and frozen items.
+- Many trips from grocery store/filled with cold and frozen items.